rokett/ldap-query/README.md

 The `filter`, `base`, and `attributes` parameters are **required**.
 The `scope` parameter is not required and will default to `base`.

 No validation is carried out on the filter or attribute names, so if you don't get the results you expect make sure you ensure they are correct.

+To display the application version run the application with the `--version` flag.

 ### Metrics
 Application metrics are exported in [Prometheus](https://prometheus.io/) format to the `/metrics` endpoint.